Laxmi02-ux/Laxmi/README.md

 # Laxmi
 This repository introduces me — my work, my projects, and my perspective on data.

-💫 Laxmi Sharma
+💫 Laxmi Sharma-
 Data Analytics & Visualization | Power BI | Python | SQL | AWS | Big Data Foundations
 Transforming intricate datasets into compelling visual stories that help businesses perceive what numbers truly whisper.
 With a balance of technical precision and creative analytics, I design dashboards that don’t just inform — they inspire action.

-🧠 About Me
+🧠 About Me-
 Data-driven mind with a creative compass.
 I decode data into visual intelligence, merging analytics, storytelling, and strategy into one narrative.
 As an MBA student specializing in Data Analytics and Visualization, I explore how data can influence decisions, elevate design, and build trust through clarity.